apache/hawq-docs/admin/ambari-admin.md

 This alert is triggered when the HAWQ Standby Master process is down or not responding.

 * HAWQ Standby Master Sync Status
 This alert is triggered when the HAWQ Standby Master is not synchronized with the HAWQ Master.
-Using this Alert eliminates the need to check the gp_master_mirroring catalog table to determine if the Standby Master is fully synchronized.
+Using this Alert eliminates the need to check the gp\_master\_mirroring catalog table to determine if the Standby Master is fully synchronized. f no standby Master is present, the status will show as UNKNOWN.
    If this Alert is triggered, use the service action  Re-Sync HAWQ Standby Master  by going to the HAWQ **Service** page to re-synchronize HAWQ Standby Master with HAWQ Master.

 * HAWQ Segment Registration Status
 This alert is triggered when any of the HAWQ Segments fail to register with HAWQ Master.
-This indicates that the HAWQ segments having up status  in the gp_segment_configuration table do not match the HAWQ Segments listed in /usr/local/hawq/etc/slaves file on HAWQ Master.
+This indicates that the HAWQ segments having up status in the gp\_segment\_configuration table do not match the HAWQ Segments listed in /usr/local/hawq/etc/slaves file on HAWQ Master.

 * Percent HAWQ Segment Status Available
 This Alert monitors the percentage of HAWQ segments available versus total segments.
 To change the threshhold for the number of unresponsive segments that will trigger an alert, use the following procedure:

    1. Click on **Percent HAWQ Segments Available**.
    2. Click **Edit** to change the percentage of total segments that will create a Warning alert (default is 10 percent of the total segments) or Critical Alert (default is 25 percent of total segments).
    3. Click **Save** when done.

    Alerts for **OK**, **WARN**, and **CRITICAL** will be displayed when the number of unresponsive HAWQ segments in the cluster is greater than  the specified threshhold.

 * PXF Alerts
-PXF Process alerts are triggered when a PXF process on a node is down or not responding on the network.
+   PXF Process alerts are triggered when a PXF process on a node is down or not responding on the network.To change the settings for PXF alerts:

-1. Go to the Groups dropdown button at the top right of the Alerts page.
-Select PXF Default.
+   1. Go to the **Groups** dropdown button at the top right of the Alerts page.
+Select **PXF Default**.
-1. 1.
-Click on PXF Process to set the time interval for checking the network.
+   2. Click on **PXF Process** to set the time interval for checking the network.**